vvfesik/vgs-satellite/README.md

 ## Developer notes

 ### Python dependencies
-Do not add Python dependencies directly to `requirements.txt`.
-Instead add them to `requirements.in` and run:
+Do not add Python dependencies directly to `requirements.txt`/`requirements-dev.txt`.
+Instead add them to `requirements.in`/`requirements-dev.in` and run:
 ```bash
 vgs-satellite> make pin_requirements
 ```